wwarthen/RomWBW/Source/Doc/Applications.md

 `TALK` operates at the operating system level (not HBIOS).

 The parameter to `TALK` refers to logical CP/M serial devices.
-Upon execution all characters types at the console will be sent to the device specified and all characters received by the specified device will be echoes on the console.
+Upon execution all characters typed at the console will be sent to the device specified and all characters received by the specified device will be echoed on the console.

 Press Control+Z on the console to terminate the application.